dearvn/real-estate-os/README.md

 * A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins
 * A project to train about Wordpress Hooks, Actions and Filters

+**If you like this plugin please support me a coffee (https://www.patreon.com/donaldit) or need implement a plugin contact donald.nguyen.it@gmail.com**

 ## Wordpress Coding Standards - Check and Fix issues before deploy on wordpress.org

 **Install package to check Wordpress standard:**